GOVERNMENT CODE

 SUBCHAPTER F. PROCEDURE FOR MAKING AWARDS

-(b) The board may not award a grant to an applicant who has made a gift or grant to the commission or a nonprofit organization established to provide support to the commission.
+(b) The board may not award a grant to an applicant who has made a gift, grant, or donation to the commission or a nonprofit organization established to provide support to the commission during the preceding year.

 Added by Acts 2023, 88th Leg., R.S., Ch.
 856 (H.B.
 3447), Sec.
 1, eff.
 September 1, 2023.